dusk-network/dusk-protocol/consensus/chain-management/README.md

 ### Consensus State
 To handle forks, we use the concept of Consensus State, which defines whether a block can or cannot be replaced by another one from the network.
-In particular, Blocks in the [local chain][c] can be in three states:
+In particular, Blocks in the [local chain][lc] can be in three states:

   - *Accepted*: the block has a Valid Quorum but there might be a lower-iteration block with the same parent that also reached a Valid Quorum; an Accepted block can then be replaced by a lower-iteration one; *Accepted* blocks are blocks that reached consensus at Iteration higher than 0 and for which not all previous iterations have a NilQuorum certificate.